gdiet/backup/README.md

 Tested on Windows 10 64-bit.

 Download and install a [WinFSP Release](https://github.com/billziss-gh/winfsp/releases) to make FUSE (Filesystem in Userspace) available.
-I use `WinFsp 2021` a.k.a `winfsp-1.9.21096` for running DedupFS.
+I use `WinFsp 2021` a.k.a. `winfsp-1.9.21096` for running DedupFS.

 ### Linux